gisaia/arlas_cli/docs/docs/indices.md

  Generate the mapping based on the data

 ╭─ Arguments ────────────────────────────────────────────────────────╮
-│ *    file      TEXT  Path to the file conaining the data.
+│ *    file      TEXT  Path to the file containing the data.
 Format: │ │                      NDJSON                                        │
 │                      [default: None]                               │
 │                      [required]                                    │